10 Best things to do in Sintra – Complete guide

 National Palace of Sintra

 The National Palace of Sintra is an important historical landmark in Portugal.
 Constructed in the 10th century, it was used by Muslims and later by Portuguese monarchs.
-It was rebuilt and expanded over time, inhabited until the monarchy’s end in 1910.
+It was rebuilt and expanded over time, and it was inhabited until the monarchy’s end in 1910.

-With two unmistakable 33-meter conical chimneys, the palace has a silhouette that cannot go unnoticed by anyone.
+With two unmistakable 33-meter conical chimneys, the palace’s silhouette cannot go unnoticed by anyone.
 It is located in the center of Sintra, making it almost impossible not to pass by.
 It is an impressive and grand palace.
 It is furnished and has several rooms and halls decorated with tiles and murals.

 Although beautiful, if you don’t have time and have already visited Pena Palace, there’s not much to lose if you can’t enter.
 To know more about opening times and entry prices, check the official website here.